-Grant began his career in the investment advisory field in 2008.
-Prior to joining Dowling & Yahnke, he was a Senior Wealth Manager at a boutique wealth management firm in San Diego.
+Grant has over thirteen years of experience in the financial services industry.
+Prior to joining Dowling & Yahnke Wealth Advisors, he was a Senior Wealth Manager at a boutique wealth management and CPA firm in San Diego.

 Grant is originally from Arizona but moved to San Diego in 2008.
-He is an avid writer on financial planning topics and has been featured in numerous publications such as Forbes, The Wall Street Journal, and InvestmentNews.
-Grant lives in Carlsbad with his wife and is passionate about teaching personal finance to children through his leadership roles at Junior Achievement.
+He is an avid writer on financial planning and investment topics and has been featured in numerous publications such as Forbes, The Wall Street Journal, and InvestmentNews.
+Grant lives in Carlsbad with his wife and daughter.

 What inspired you to work in the financial industry?

 When I was about 12 years old, I received a gift of Disney stock from my grandfather.
 I was fascinated by the idea of owning part of a company and watched it grow over the years, eventually using some of the stock’s growth to pay for college.
 Having this experience of investing real money at a relatively young age helped me understand compound interest and the long-term benefits of being a disciplined investor.
 In college and graduate school, my finance and business classes reaffirmed my desire to help other people become better investors, which led to my career as a Portfolio Manager.

 What quality of yours makes you best suited for what you do?

 If you ask my wife and mother-in-law what my best quality is, they would probably tell you I am an exceptionally good listener.
 Strong math and analytical skills are beneficial when managing wealth, but the ability to have empathy and a genuine curiosity go a long way.
 I take the time to understand every client’s goals, concerns, and family dynamics before discussing money.